-Penn State’s Sustainability Institute provides limited, supplemental funding support for speakers, films, and outreach events and scholarly and/or creative projects on the topic of sustainability.
-Programs that solicit funding from other sponsors will be favorably reviewed.
+Penn State’s Sustainability Institute provides limited, supplemental funding support for speakers, films, and outreach events and scholarly and/or creative projects that intersect with the broad range of issues that comprise sustainability.
+We are especially looking for programming that connect with aspects of sustainability as articulated in the UN Sustainable Development Goals (SDGs).
+Programs that solicit funding from other sponsors will be more favorably reviewed.
 Funding is contingent on the Outreach Fund’s balance.
-Proposals should be submitted using the online for by the last day of the month and our funding decisions will be made within a week after the deadline.
+Proposals should be submitted using the online form by the last day of the month and our funding decisions will be made within a week after the deadline.

-1 Fund Range: Award limits are usually $100 for forums, $300 for a single speaker or film, $500 for a panel, conference, project, or festival.
+1 Funding Range: Award limits are usually $100 for forums; $300 for a single speaker or film; or $500 for a panel, conference, project, or festival.
 Additional amounts will be considered for a major conference, large exhibition, or program of exceptional cost and value.

 • Use of Funds: Funds normally may be used to cover a portion or all of a speaker's honorarium, travel, and lodging or the costs of film licensing, securing venues, food and project materials.
 Other expenditures will require special approval.

 2 Funding Limitations: The event in which a speaker(s), films, and exhibitions are featured must be free and open to the public.
 If the speaker or panel is part of a large fee-based program such as a conference requiring paid registration, the specific lecture co-sponsored by the Sustainability Institute must be free and open to the public.
-These funds may not be used for expenses related to classroom presentations or non-academic events.
+These funds may not be used for expenses related to classroom presentations or course-related events.
 All events funded by the Sustainability Institute must produce as little material use and energy consumption as possible.
 A description of how this goal will be achieved is expected in the proposal.

 4 Funding Period: Arrangements for payment must be made within six months of the date of the confirmation letter.

 2 Vita: Include vita of any speaker, if applicable and available.